Some experiences do more than hurt. They change what feels true, what feels possible, and what feels important going forward.

 Our worst, most overwhelming, and painful experiences can leave us feeling powerless and pessimistic.

 These experiences can shake the foundations of our worldviews and personal narratives.
-We can feel disoriented, unmoored from a way of seeing the world that worked for us before but no longer seems to make sense.
-At times, distressing thoughts intruede, and we might have difficulty focusing on anything else.
+We can feel disoriented and unmoored from a way of seeing the world that worked for us before but no longer seems to make sense.
+At times, distressing thoughts intrude, and we might have difficulty focusing on anything besides what has hurt us.

-But over time, we begin to regain control over our thoughts and our lives.
+But as time passes, we may begin to regain control over our thoughts and our lives.

-We reflect on what happened and what it means for our lives.
+We reflect on what happened and what it means for us.
 That's when trauma, loss, and adversity can begin to transform us in profound ways.
-Posttraumatic growth, the “experience of positive change that occurs as a result of the struggle with highly challenging life crises," may lead us to greater appreciation of life, new possibilities for the future, warmer and more intimate relationships, increased personal strength, and a deeper spiritual life.
+Posttraumatic growth, what researchers Richard Tedeschi and Lawrence Calhoun have defined as the “experience of positive change that occurs as a result of the struggle with highly challenging life crises," may lead us to greater appreciation of life, new possibilities for the future, warmer and more intimate relationships, increased personal strength, and a deeper spiritual life and sense of meaning.

-We discover strengths we didn’t know we possessed, love more fully, appreciate what really matters, and live with greater purpose, connection, and spiritual awareness.
+We can discover strengths we didn’t know we possessed, find ourselves loving more fully, appreciate what really matters, and live with greater purpose, connection, and integration.

 • Appreciation of Life.
 We may experience greater appreciation of life as well as changes in our priorities, taking time to savor the small things and value what may have previously been taken for granted.